A cautious use of auxiliary outcomes for decision-making in randomized clinical trials: The use of auxiliary outcomes to test treatment effects in subgroups

 \textit{Hypothesis testing, utility, and decision function.} The treatment effect $\gamma_k$, $k=1,\ldots,K,$ is the mean difference between the primary outcomes under the experimental and control therapies, and $H_{0,k}: \gamma_{k} \leq 0.$ We use the parametric decision function in~\eqref{eq:procedure1} and specify the weights $w_k(\bbeta,\overline{S}) \propto \exp\{ \beta \overline{S}_k \} $ for $k=1,\ldots,K$, with $\beta \geq 0$.

-\textit{Joint Bayesian model.} Prior elicitation is a key component of Bayesian design and analysis of clinical trials~\citep[e.g.][]{azzolina:2021}.
-Auxiliary and primary outcomes can be modeled jointly, and previous trials or meta-analyses can inform the prior on the unknown parameters \citep[see][for an example]{spring2020pathologic}.
-We use the prior model to predict the data that the clinical trial will generate, including auxiliary and primary outcomes, and use these predictions to find the parameters of ~\eqref{eq:procedure1w} that optimize the utility~\eqref{eq:utility_ex1}.
-The prior model can include information on the correlation between outcomes as well as on the correlation between the treatment effects on primary and auxiliary outcomes in previous studies.
-It is also important to allow for variations of the treatment effects across subgroups of patients.
-The prior model can be informed by previous studies, using patient-level data or summaries from completed trials.
-Some aspects of the model, such as the relation between treatment effects on primary and auxiliary outcomes might present substantial uncertainty, and this should be incorporated in the prior, for example, using mixtures~\citep{schmidli:2014}.
+\textit{Joint Bayesian model.} We use a prior model to predict the data that the clinical trial will generate, including auxiliary and primary outcomes, and use these predictions to find the parameters of \eqref{eq:procedure1w} that optimize the utility~\eqref{eq:utility_ex1}.
+Prior information from previous trials or meta-analyses can inform the design of the trial \citep[see][for an example]{spring:2020}.
+Some aspects of the model, such as the relationship between treatment effects on primary and auxiliary outcomes, might present substantial uncertainty, and this should be incorporated into the prior, for example using mixtures~\citep{schmidli:2014}.

-When partial information (e.g., summary statistics) is available imputation techniques can be useful to specify a prior model for a future clinical trial~\citep[e.g.,][]{song:2020}.

-To simplify exposition, we use the same prior model for the examples considered here and in Section~\ref{sec:sequential} Specifically, we use a Bayesian logistic model with correlated outcomes:
+To simplify exposition, we use the same prior model here and in Section~\ref{sec:sequential}.
+Specifically, we use a Bayesian logistic model with correlated outcomes: